 I prefer to use a liquid with some fat in it or a combination of milk and cream because that fat makes for a more tender biscuit that stays fresh longer.

 Most of us bake biscuits with all-purpose flour though some culinary professionals may use a mixture of bread flour and cake flour.
-The bread flour provides more protein and a lot of structure to biscuit dough, which helps it keeps its shape as the biscuits bake.
-The cake flour is lower in protein and higher in starch, so cake flour will contribute tenderness to biscuits so that they aren't so tough.
+The bread flour provides more protein and a lot of structure to the biscuit dough, which helps it keeps its shape as the biscuits bake.
+Cake flour is lower in protein and higher in starch, so cake flour will contribute tenderness to biscuits so they aren't so tough.

 The process is similar to the rolling and folding that creates the layers you see in homemade croissants or homemade puff pastry.
 With biscuits, instead of folding the dough, you cut it and stack it to create the layers, but the idea remains the same: to create lots of distinct sheets of dough to create a layered effect.

 Most biscuits are made with chemical leaveners, either baking powder or baking soda, either of which (or sometimes both) get whisked in with the flour and salt.
 Whether you use baking powder or baking soda is entirely dependent on the liquid you use, whether milk or buttermilk: